Eleventh Doctor: Everyone's got enemies.

 - Evil Has a Bad Sense of Humor: Sadistically murdering innocent people with sweet foods is hilarious!

-- Hoist by His Own Petard: The Kandyman is eventually destroyed by his own "fondant surprise."
+- Hoist by His Own Petard: The Kandyman is eventually destroyed by his own "fondant surprise".

 - Homoerotic Subtext: "The Happiness Patrol" is full of this.
-In particular, the Kandyman and his creator, Gilbert M, act like a married couple who's relationship has long since gone sour.
+In particular, the Kandyman and his creator, Gilbert M, act like a married couple whose relationship has long since gone sour.
 Once the Kandyman is destroyed, Gilbert runs off with Helen A's husband to start a new life together somewhere else.

 - Mad Artist: A mad culinary artist.